 In September, 1939, Ring 12 of the I.B.M. was born at a special organization meeting held in Statler Hotel in Buffalo, New York.
 There were a total of 23 Charter members.
 Today Ring 12 boast over 90 members from all over Western New York and Southern Ontario.

 Where and When Does Ring #12 Meet?

-Typically, we meet at 7pm on the first Monday of every month from September to June.
+Typically, we meet at 7pm on the first Monday of every month from October to June and the second Monday of September.
 Take a look at our publication, Hocus Pocus, for additional information on meeting dates.
 We meet at:

 The Screening Room Cinema